Overview Of Oral Health; Plus, What's The Best Dental Chew?

 *Video belongs to original creator and is for educational purposes only!

 This processing makes it incredibly hard for a dog to digest which can lead to swelling and blockages in the digestive tract.... if it even makes it that far.
 Dogs have also been known to choke on rawhide as it becomes a slimy ball in their mouth.
 The most popular alternative 'No-Hides' are not any better, and I'll cover that in just a bit.
-There's also plastic molds shaped like rawhide, which I don't quite understand.
-But anyways..
+There are also plastic bone-shaped rawhide, which I don't quite understand.
+But anyways...

 Now that we've established how disgusting these chews truly are... let's have a peek at some other dental chews on the market.